 - help students learn from businesses and improve their work readiness.

-Visit the Department of Industry, Innovation and Science's website to learn how advanced manufacturing firm SuperCool collaborated with Griffith University.
-It took on the issue of food wastage, with the help of a government grant from the Innovation Connections program.
+Learn how advanced manufacturing firm SuperCool collaborated with Griffith University and took on the issue of food wastage, with the help of a government grant from the Innovation Connections program.

 Guides and templates for collaboration